 REL 101 World Religions: An Introduction to the Study of Religion 3(3-0)

-Basic forms of religious activity and experience studied as an essential component of human life; includes a survey of major religious traditions.
-This course is approved for offering in a distance learning format.
-This course is approved for offering in a distance learning format.
-(Group I-A)
+Basic forms of religious thought, practice, and expression studied as a component of human life; includes a survey of major religious traditions.
+This course may be offered in an online format.
+May be offered as Writing Intensive.

 REL 130 Religion in America 3(3-0)